Corcovado National Park

 San Pedrillo Ranger Station is located on the Pacific Coast at the far northwestern border of Corcovado National Park.
-San Pedrillo is located 17 km southwest of the town of Agujitas, often referred to colloquially as Drake.
+San Pedrillo is located XX km southwest of the town of Agujitas, sometimes mistakenly referred to as Drake.
 Access is by either horseback or foot along the coastal trail that links Agujitas with San Pedrillo.
-Unlike many parts of the Corcovado coastline that are difficult to reach by boat because of high surf, boats are able to reach San Pedrillo without problem, and there is daily boat traffic carrying guided tours from Drake area lodges and San Pedrillo both in the morning and afternoon.
+Unlike many parts of the Corcovado coastline that are difficult to reach by boat because of high surf, boats are able to reach San Pedrillo without problem, and there is daily boat traffic from Drake area lodges and San Pedrillo both in the morning and afternoon.

-The San Pedrillo Ranger Station no longer offers camping facilities to the public.
+The San Pedrillo Ranger Station offers camping facilities with restroom, shower, and potable water.
 There is no lodging capacity beyond what is required for park staff stationed at the San Pedrillo, and there is no food service to the public.
-Moreover the San Pedrillo - Sirena trail has been closed to the public.
-Therefore the San Pedrillo park entrance is restricted to public use for day trips to the area and not for overnight stays.

-The San Pedrillo staff ranges from 2-4, where job duties in addition to providing support for visiting guests, includes protection of the forest and enforcement of laws against hunting, collecting wildlife, mining gold, and similar forbidden activities.
+The San Pedrillo staff ranges from XX - XX, where job duties in addition to providing support for visiting guests, includes protection of the forest and enforcement of laws against hunting, collecting wildlife, mining gold, and similar forbidden activities.